Ifeanyi opens IG page on 3rd birthday, Davido pens sweet note to his boy

 “Papa at 3”: Davido and Chioma Finally Open IG Page for Ifeanyi, Singer Gushes Over His Heir Apparent

-- To make the milestone, Davido and Chioma decided to finally open his Instagram page
+- To make the milestone, Davido and Chioma decided to finally open an Instagram page for him

 - In less than 24 hours, Ifeanyi already has almost 20k followers, and Davido also penned a sweet note to him

-To mark Ifeanyi's third birthday, Davido and Chioma decided to open his Instagram page and shared his first photo on the page.
+To mark Ifeanyi's third birthday, Davido and Chioma decided to open an Instagram page for him.
+They shared his first photo on the page.

-The photo was one of the numerous ones taken specially to mark his big boy third birthday.
+The photo was one of the numerous ones taken specially to mark his third birthday.

-Fans of Davido who had been waiting for Ifeanyi's big reveal trooped to the page and in less than a day, the toddler now has almost 20k followers.
+Fans of Davido who had been waiting for Ifeanyi's big reveal trooped to the page and in less than 24 hours, the toddler now has almost 20k followers.

 "God please I don't want to be a mechanic": Lady reacts after spotting Davido's Lamborghini, video trends